Driving in Spain

 - Spanish police officers are very kind.
 Do not hesitate to ask them for assistance.

-- Fog: A speed limit of 50 kph applies to all roads when fog, snow or rain make visibility less than 50 m.
+A speed limit of 50 kph (30 mph) applies to all roads when fog, snow or rain make visibility less than 50 meters.
 The speed must to be adapted accordingly when visibility is further reduced.

 Things to Bring Along